 Rebaudiosides A and C and dulcoside A have anti-inflammatory promoting abilities that are comparable to the function of hydrocortisone.
 Stevioside was more effective than an anti-inflammatory drug called indomethacin.

-Rebaudioside C prevented 50% of swelling with doses 10 times less than indomethacin and 100 times less than quercetin (an anti-tumor promoting agent).
+Rebaudioside C prevented 50 percentof swelling with doses 10 times less than indomethacin and 100 times less than quercetin (an anti-tumor promoting agent).

 Concentrations of stevioside were also found to have similar activity to the components: triterpenoids, heliantriol C, pachymic acid, 3-O-acteyl-16a-hydroxytrametenolic acid, and poricoic acid.

 These are the most effective naturally occurring elements from plants and fungi that have anti-tumor promoting effects.
-Tests performed on mice found that utilizing a stevioside mixture reduced the formation of tumors caused by TPA and DMBA (7,12-dimethylbenz[a]anthracene) approximately 73-96%.
+Tests performed on mice found that utilizing a stevioside mixture reduced the formation of tumors caused by TPA and DMBA (7,12-dimethylbenz[a]anthracene) by approximately 73 to 96 percent.

 The effects depend on the concentration of stevioside used.
 The mixture also delayed the formation of tumors in the mice (R).

 Studies show that stevia lowers the presence of benign tumors (adenomas) in the breasts of mice compared to mice not treated with stevioside concentrations.
 These changes are linked to the reduction in body weight due to caloric restriction (R).

 Stevioside also has strong inhibitory effects on MCF-7 breast cancer cells.
 It generates reactive oxygen species within MCF-7 cells, which promote cell transmission and balance.

 Free radicals are also generated by the treatment of stevioside, which accelerate cell death by damaging cellular components such as DNA, proteins, and fat membrane (R).